Logo

 Which Type Is Best for a Freelance Photography Business?

 Consider the structure and scope of your photography business before registering as a company.
-If you’re working alone, opt for sole proprietorship since it’s best for individuals.
+If you’re working alone, opt for sole proprietorship, which is best for individuals.

 On the other hand, if you’re partnering with a friend, such as an editor or videographer, form a partnership.
 Meanwhile, small photography teams can set up an LLC to get more tax benefits.